bndtools/bndtools.github.io/_services/osgi.enroute.easse.md

 ## Description

-This service uses [OSGi Event Admin][ea] to forward events from the OSGi Framework towards the front-end using Javascript's [Server Sent Events][sse] (also see [EventSource][EventSource]).
+This service uses [OSGi Event Admin][ea] to forward events from the OSGi Framework towards the front-end using Javascript's [Server Sent Events][sse] (also see [EventSource][es]).
 Since OSGi eventes are properties, this is quite straightforward.

 The service can be used by annotating the application main class  `RequireEventAdminServerSentEventsWebResource`, this will include the `enEasse` angular module (see the WebResource Namespace for more information).